Colin-XKL/sticky/README.md

 Desktop productivity?
 What is it?
 Todo list, Kan ban, Sticky notes, etc...
 All in all, they are just list and content cards.
-Introducing THE NEXT DESKTOP: The Sticky
+Introducing THE NEXT DESKTOP: The MindBox

 > **Flexible**: Use it in your own way
 > **Cross-platform**: Use it in your favorite device